Minnesota routs Colorado 30-0 behind stout defense, Potts

 Minnesota also forced two turnovers — one on a fumble from Lewis and another when Dimitri Stanley muffed a punt.

-The Gophers (2-1) made it a memorable afternoon for P.J.
-Fleck, who was coaching in his 100th career game.
+The Gophers (2-1) made it a memorable afternoon for Fleck, who was coaching in his 100th career game.
 He’s now 58-42 overall, including 28-20 in five seasons with Minnesota.

 They finished with a 441-63 total-yards edge.